business-factory/facehunter/README.md

 <h1>Face Hunter</h1>
 <h4>powered by <a href="https://www.roihunter.com/join-us">ROI Hunter</a></h4>
 This is an open-source Slack face guessing game.
-Let's be honest: it was written solely for the purpose of improving ROI Hunter brand awareness.
-It is based on a previous game that was developed by our Internal team in their spare time, but then got pretty popular.
+It is based on a previous game that was developed by our Internal team in our spare time, but then got pretty popular.
+We have a few company values, among which are <i>joy</i> and <i>openess</i>, so it feels quite natural to release the app as open-source, so that everyone can have fun.

 <h3>Installation</h3>
 Simply install the app from Slack app directory.